Also Known As

 Why Get Tested?

-To screen for bleeding from the gut/intestine, which may be an indicator of bowel cancer
+To screen for bleeding from the gut/intestine and investigate symptoms suggestive, of bowel cancer

 When To Get Tested?

 The test is used to screen for bowel cancer especially as part of the National Bowel Cancer Screening Programme.
-Outside of the Screening Programme the test is also widely available to GPs following the publication of the NICE Guidelines on the recognition of suspected cancers (NG12).
-Patients with symptoms that are suspicious of gut cancer will usually be asked to complete a FIT test before being referred for other investigations such as colonoscopy.
+Outside of the Screening Programme the test is also used for patients presenting to their GP with symptoms suggestive of bowel cancer (NICE guideline DG56 and NG12).
+Patients will usually be asked to complete a FIT test before being referred for other investigations such as colonoscopy.

 Sample Required?